 Commercial auto insurance

-If you use vehicles to run your business, this policy can cover expenses due to accidents.
+If you use vehicles to run your business, a Commercial auto insurance policy can cover expenses due to accidents.
 This is important if your workers drive company-owned, rented, or leased vehicles or if you have workers that use their cars for their job.
 This is because personal auto insurance does not cover business-related incidents.

 Professional liability insurance